jeyren95/px-react-capstone/README.md

 ## Setup
 ### Downloading the repository
-Clone the repository fromGithub.
+Clone the repository from Github.
 On your terminal or Git Bash, type the following:
 ```shell
 git clone https://github.com/jeyren95/px-frontend-capstone.git
 ```